Pierre-Lannoy/wp-traffic/WP-CLI.md

 - `outbound-analytics`: if activated, Traffic will analyze outbound API calls (the calls made by your site to external services).
 - `auto-monitoring`: if activated, Traffic will silently start the features needed by live console.
 - `smart-filter`: if activated, Traffic will not take into account the calls that generate "noise" in monitoring.
+- `metrics`: if activated, Traffic will collate metrics.

 ### Example